hs-duesseldorf/se2rest/README_vscode.md

 ### 4.1.2.
 Create maven project with archetype

-This time we create the maven project without the spring boot initializr but with the archtetype `javafx-archetype-fxml` from `org.openjfx`
+This time we create the maven project without the spring boot initializr but with the archtetype `javafx-archetype-fxml` from `org.openjfx`.
+Expand the **JAVA PROJECTS** section in the left panel and click on the **+**-Symbol:

 ![](images/client_vs_code_01.png)

+Click on Maven or use your keyboard (cursor down -> enter):

 ![](images/client_vs_code_02.png)

+Select **More...**:

 ![](images/client_vs_code_03.png)

+Type `org.openjfx` which filtes the results, select `java-fx-archetype-fxml`:

 ![](images/client_vs_code_04.png)

+Select the most recent version - at the time this tutorial was made it was `0.0.6`:

 ![](images/client_vs_code_05.png)

+Enter `org.hsd.inflab` as your group id and press enter:

 ![](images/client_vs_code_06.png)

+Enter `se2fxclient` as your artifact id:

 ![](images/client_vs_code_07.png)

+Select any directory but DO NOT select your se2server directory!!!:

 ![](images/client_vs_code_08.png)

+Just press enter for the property 'version':

 ![](images/client_vs_code_09.png)

+Type in **Y** and press enter:

 ![](images/client_vs_code_10.png)

+Click on **Open** which opens the client project in a new vscode window, keep both vscode windows opened:

 ![](images/client_vs_code_11.png)